Flux Variations of Fast Radio Bursts and Their Persistent Radio Sources: Evidence for a Shared Progenitor: data and analysis methods

 To quantify the energy that each repeater injects into its surrounding environment on observable timescales, we construct a simple activity indicator based on the detected bursts.
 For each observing day, we calculate the total fluence of all detected bursts normalized by the effective observing time.
 This yields a daily energy–output proxy

-where N is the number of bursts detected on that observing day, $F_i$ denotes the fluence of the i-th burst, and $T_{\rm obs}$ is the total effective observing time of that day.
-Here, P measures the fluence accumulated per unit observing time and thus serves as a proxy for the daily burst energy output (or activity level) during a given observing epoch.
+where $N$ is the number of bursts detected on a given day, $F_i$ denotes the fluence of the $i$-th burst, and $T_{\rm obs}$ is the total effective observing time on that day.
+The quantity $P$ represents the burst fluence accumulated per unit observing time and serves as a proxy for the daily burst energy output.